smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 ---

-## Model Groups and Source Repositories
+## 📁 Code Structure: Model Groups and Source Repositories

 This repository organizes time series forecasting models into three experimental groups.
 Each group is based on an open-source GitHub repository, and has been modified for unified experimentation and benchmarking.